jomo/imgur-screenshot/README.md

 > **Something went wrong :(<br>**
 > Information logged to /foo/bar/logfile.log

-This means that `scrot -s` was unable to make a selective screenshot.
+This means that `scrot -s`/`screencapture -s` was unable to make a selective screenshot.

-* You pressed <kbd>any</kbd> key during selection
+* Linux: You pressed the <kbd>any</kbd> key during selection
-* `sleep 0.1` in the script didn't help.
+* Linux: `sleep 0.1` in the script didn't help.
 Try increasing
 * You don't have permission to write the file
-* You don't have scrot installed
+* One of the dependencies is not installed
 * You don't have your display plugged in >_<
-* ?? - run `scrot -s` directly and check the outcome
+* ?? - run `scrot -s`/`screencapture -s` directly and check the outcome